Chrono Cross: Music

 Chrono Cross was scored by freelance video game music composer Yasunori Mitsuda, who previously worked on Chrono Trigger.
 Director Masato Kato personally commissioned Mitsuda's involvement, citing a need for the "Chrono sound".
 Kato envisioned a "Southeast Asian feel, mixed with the foreign tastes and the tones of countries such as Greece"; Mitsuda centered his work around old world cultural influences, including Mediterranean, Fado, Celtic, and percussive African music.
 Mitsuda cited visual inspiration for songs: "All of my subjects are taken from scenery.
 I love artwork."
 To complement the theme of parallel worlds, he gave Another and Home respectively dark and bright moods, and hoped players would feel the emotions of "'burning soul,' 'lonely world,' and 'unforgettable memories'".
 Mitsuda and Kato planned music samples and sound effects with the philosophy of "a few sounds with a lot of content".

 Xenogears contributor Tomohiko Kira played guitar on the beginning and ending themes.
 Noriko Mitose, as selected by Masato Kato, sang the ending song—"Radical Dreamers – The Unstolen Jewel".
 Ryo Yamazaki, a synthesizer programmer for Square Enix, helped Mitsuda transfer his ideas to the PlayStation's sound capabilities; Mitsuda was happy to accomplish even half of what he envisioned.
-Certain songs were ported from the score of Radical Dreamers, such as Gale, Frozen Flame, and Viper Mansion.
+Certain songs were ported from the score of Radical Dreamers, such as "Gale", "Frozen Flame", and "Viper Mansion".
 Other entries in the soundtrack contain leitmotifs from Chrono Trigger and Radical Dreamers.
-The melody of Far Promise ~ Dream Shore features prominently in The Dream That Time Dreams and Voyage ~ Another World.
+The melody of "Far Promise ~ Dream Shore" features prominently in "Dreams of the Ages" and "Sailing (Another World)".
 Masato Kato faced internal opposition in hiring Noriko Mitose: